5 Critical Steps to Mend a Broken Heart

-There’s a reason you haven’t heard from me in a while and, based on the title of my post, it’s clear why.
+There’s a reason you haven’t heard from me in a while and, based on the post title, it’s clear why.
 I was in a relationship.
 That’s right, this single girl found love during the pandemic.
-So clearly, I didn’t have time to blog because I was busy being in love. š
+So clearly, I didn’t have time to blog because I was busy being in love.

 After meeting him, my mom told me he was a keeper.
 Although he was still healing from his past, he was transparent about it and was working with a therapist.
 We talked about the future, moving in, the dreams we had for our life together.
 After 20 years of dating, waiting, and praying, I thought I had finally found him.